sudheerj/javascript-interview-questions/README.md

 269. ### What are the advantages of minification

-     Normally it is recommend to use minification for heavy traffic and intensive requirements of resources.
+     Normally it is recommended to use minification for heavy traffic and intensive requirements of resources.
 It reduces file sizes with below benefits,
      1. Decreases loading times of a web page
      2. Saves bandwidth usages